f5devcentral/f5-atg-shared-utilities/README.md

 Read through the contributing/README.md for information on how to contribute to this project.

+## ipUtils

+These utilities will assist in IP address calculations

+### minimizeIP(ip)

+Minimize zeroes in the string representation of an F5 IPv4/6 address

+### isIPv4(ip)

+Checks if an address is IPv4

+### isIPv6(ip)

+Checks if an address is IPv6

+### splitAddress(address)

+Splits an IPv4 or IPv6 address into an address and port pair

+### getCidrFromNetmask(netmask, noSlash)

+Returns the CIDR for the given netmask.
+Optionally returns CIDR without a leading '/'

+### parseIpAddress(address)

+Parses an IP address into its components: IP, route domain, CIRD, netmask, IP with route

 ## promiseUtils

 These utilities will assist in managing promises within your program.